 Work on live projects with partner organisations

-Benefits from our relationships to work on live projects.
-We have links with public bodies (such as Gloucestershire Constabulary, the Office of the Police and Crime Commissioner for Gloucestershire and Restorative Gloucestershire), community organisations active in crime prevention, and charities providing support and training around issues such as domestic violence and homicide.
+Benefit from our relationships to work on live projects.
+We have links with police forces, the Office of the Police and Crime Commissioner for Gloucestershire, Restorative Gloucestershire, community organisations active in crime prevention such as Gloucester City Safe, and charities providing support and training to victims of crime and the professionals who support them.